kmmbestshine/accounttwo/app/Modules/Documentation/Views/documentation/Overview.md

 ## Overview
 ---

-**BillingTrack** is a self hosted billing system for  small businesses.
+**BillingTrack** is a self hosted billing system for  Your businesses.

 Includes:
 - Client Management